 We gratefully acknowledge the University of Namur, the Namur Institute of Structured Matter (NISM) and the FNRS (2018-2020 MIS grant F.4513.18 for GB and FRIA PhD grants for DM and AO) for generous funding.
-The DFT calculations were performed on the computing facilities of the "Consortium des Équipements de Calcul Intensif", in particular at the High-Performance Computing technological platform (University of Namur), for which we acknowledge the financial support of the FNRS-FRFC of the Walloon Region.
+The DFT calculations were performed on the computers of the Consortium des Équipements de Calcul Intensif and particularly those of the of the High-Performance Computing Platform, which are supported by the FNRS-FRFC, the Walloon Region, and the University of Namur (Conventions No. GEQ U.G006.15, U.G018.19, 1610468, and RW/GEQ2016).
 We thank the PC2 technological platform at the University of Namur for access to X-ray diffraction and NMR instruments.